eclipse-tractusx/sig-architecture/docs/white-papers/0001-ssi-eg-wallet-concepts/README.md

 # Multiple wallet providers and Bring Your Own Wallet for the Catena-X dataspace

+This white paper has been created by the Catena-X SSI Expert Group.

 <!-- TOC -->
 * [Introduction](#introduction)
 * [Past wallet solutions in Catena-X](#past-wallet-solutions-in-catena-x)